New Dominion Tank Police Anime Review

 US DVD Review

-Some skin, a few death scenes, and profanity; Manga says 17-up, but 13-up may be reasonable.
+A bit of skin, a few death scenes, and profanity; Manga says 17-up, but 13-up is much more reasonable.

 Violence: 2 - Mostly just property destruction, but there are a few deaths, and one fairly brutal murder scene.

 Nudity: 2 - Some brief skin.